-They create technologies for aerial load transportation, agricultural monitoring, autonomous point-to-point flight as well as investigating micro-scale robotics.
+They create technologies for inspection of infrastructure, aerial load transportation, agricultural monitoring, autonomous point-to-point flight as well as investigating micro-scale robotics.

-Our experts seek to improve human health in diverse areas such as minimally-invasive miniature mobile robots, devices to improve mobility through mechanical assistance, and computational, 3D imaging and simulation of organs and vessels, and surgical training tools.
+Diverse projects range from minimally-invasive miniature mobile robots, devices to improve mobility through mechanical assistance, computational, 3D imaging and simulation of organs and vessels, and surgical training tools.